 Gap Medics Alumni: Getting into medical schoolApril 14, 2016

-Why did you decide to do a Gap Medics internship?
+Why did you decide to do a Gap Medics placement?

-Could you describe a typical day at the program?
+Could you describe a typical day on placement?

 A typical day at the hospital began at about 8am, when we would arrive and get changed into our scrubs.
 We would then make our way to the ENT department to begin our day of shadowing.
 Firstly we would go on rounds on the ward, checking on the progress of patients who had spent the night.
 This was followed by two or three patient examinations – mainly involving the use of endoscopes, and sometimes small procedures such as tonsil coagulation.
 After this, we would head down to the operating theatre where we watched several surgeries, before heading home at 1:30pm.
 The rest of the day at the Gap Medics house would be spent preparing for the afternoon activities and dinner.
 We would either go into the city to explore and try new activities, have a global health tutorial, give back by doing some work in the community, or just spend the evening at home with the Gap Medics family.